-- There are three ways of releasing the energy stored in food: - Aerobic cellular respiration is carried out by organisms that live in oxic (oxygen containing) environments - Anaerobic cellular respiration is carried out by organisms that live in anoxic (no-oxygen containing) environments - A third pathway for energy release is fermentation.
-This process is a modified form of anaerobic cellular respiration
+- There are three ways of releasing the energy stored in food: - Aerobic Cellular Respiration is carried out by organisms that live in oxic (oxygen containing) environments - 2.
+Lactate Fermentation (aka anaerobic cellular respiration) is carried out by animals, fungi, and some bacteria can only be performed in anoxic (low oxygen) environments - 3.
+Ethanol Fermentation.
+This process is a modified form of lactate fermentation that only happens in yeast and some bacteria